Inside Lifetime's Harry & Meghan: A Royal Romance: 8 Things That Are True (and 5 That Aren’t!)

 True: Prince Charles Took William and Harry to Africa After Their Mother’s Death

 The first scene opens with brothers Prince William and Prince Harry traveling through Africa with their father, Prince Charles, just after Princess Diana’s death.
-In real life, Charles did take his sons there to escape the glare of the spotlight following their mother’s death on August 30, 1997.
+In real life, Charles brought his sons there to escape the glare of the spotlight following their mother’s death on August 30, 1997.
 It was a formative trip for Harry, who fell in love with Africa during that time.
 “I first came in 1997, straight after my mum died.
 My dad told my brother and me to pack our bags — we were going to Africa to get away from it all,” Harry told Town & Country in 2017.
 “This is where I feel more like myself than anywhere else in the world.
 I wish I could spend more time in Africa.
 I have this intense sense of complete relaxation and normality here.”

 False: Prince Harry Was Deep Into the Party Scene Just Before Meeting Meghan